16BitDoggo/FirePi/README.md

 # FirePi
 ## !!!UNFINISHED!!!
 ## Purpose
 The purpose of this is in fire alarm demo systems on Raspberry Pis.
 That is, of course, why it is called _"FirePi."_ The idea is that you can connect a pull station (Normally Open) to the Raspberry Pi's GPIO from 3v3 to GPIO 4 (Pin 7).
+You can also connect (Snap Circuits)[https://elenco.com/] fire alarm demo systems with 3v3 and any ground pin.

 ## Prerequisites
 Before we get it installed there are some prerequisites.